Trail Meals guide

 It tends to make the most sense when:

-• you are building a food list around proven mainstream options
+• you are building a simpler food list for a short or mid-length trip

 Where Firepot usually makes sense